-NOTE: The itinerary of the Pacific Rim Explorer Instructional Photo Tour 2019 is designed for flexibility.
+NOTE: The itinerary of the Pacific Rim Explorer Instructional Photo Tour 2020 is designed for flexibility.
 This allows us to react to the everchanging distribution and abundance of wildlife and fluctuating weather conditions.
 While we will place some emphasis on observing and photographing some of the higher profile coastal wildlife species (including Black Bears, Humpback and Grey whales, Killer Whales, Sea Lions, Sea Otters) we will watch and photograph other species and landscapes as they present themselves to us.
+Because Barkley Sound has many different habitats and environments "jam-packed" into a relatively small area, we will spend much less time in transit between locations and much more time in the field exploring areas than on many of our other coastal photo tours (which is a very good thing!).

-Here's an example of how our time together might look!
+Here's one example of how our time together might look!